HrvMol/MUSH-Bot/join_message.md

 4. How many SRBs will you be able to partake in a week
 5. Have you submitted an application to the squadron in game?
 ```

+SRB is mandatory and participation will be monitored.
+Notifications to be on at all times so you can be alerted about SRB.